Responsible Gambling Policy

 Annexio Limited (“we” or “us” or “our”) maintains a strong commitment to provide players with a responsible gambling environment.
 Although gambling should be enjoyed as a recreational activity, it can nevertheless also cause a problem for a minority of players.
 We aim to prevent compulsive usage and underage access to our games while simultaneously providing a friendly and entertaining gambling experience for players.
 As a responsible gambling operator, the well-being of our players is of utmost importance.

-We offer various player protection facilities and tools on the website to assist players as and when necessary.
+We offer various player protection facilities and tools on the website to assist players as and when required.
 These include:

-- Reality Check, where players are able to set a ‘timer’ for 1 hour, 2 hours, 3 hours, 4 hours, or 6 hours as a reminder as to how long they have logged into their player accounts;
+- Reality Check, where players are able to set a ‘timer’ for 1 hour, 2 hours, 3 hours, 4 hours, or 6 hours.
+The timer will pop up on screen at the chosen intervals to reminder players how long they've spent logged in to their account;

-- Deposit Limit, which enables players to limit the amount of funds they can deposit into their player account by setting a maximum value as their Deposit Limit for a duration of 1 day, 7 days or 30 days;
+- Deposit Limit, which enables players to put a limit on amount of funds they can deposit into their player account over a specified period of time - either of 1 day, 7 days or 30 days;

-- Time-out, which enables players to take a short break from our services for a period of either 24 hours, 1 week, 1 month or 6 weeks; and
+- Take a Break, which enables players to take a short break from our services for a period of either 24 hours, 1 week, 1 month or 6 weeks; and

 We strongly encourage you to consider the following in order to keep gambling activities in control: